adobe/aio-lib-events/README.md

 ## EventsCoreAPI
 This class provides methods to call your Adobe I/O Events APIs.
-Before calling any method initialize the instance by calling the `init` method on it with valid values for organizationId, apiKey and accessToken
+Before calling any method initialize the instance by calling the `init` method on it with valid values for organizationId, apiKey, accessToken and optional http options such as timeout and max number of retries

 **Kind**: global class